graphql-aspnet/graphql-aspnet.github.io/docs/advanced/graph-action-results.md

 -   `this.InternalServerError()`: Indicates an unintended error, such as an exception occurred.
 The supplied message will be added to the response and no child fields will be resolved.

 ## Directive Action Results
-[Directives](../directives) have two built in Action Results:
+[Directives](./directives) have two built in Action Results:

--   `this.Ok()`: Indicates that the directive completed its expected operation successfully and query processing can continue.
+-   `this.Ok()`: Indicates that the directive completed its expected operation successfully and processing can continue.
 -   `this.Cancel()`: Indicates that the directive did NOT complete its operation successfully.
     - If this is a type system directive, the schema will fail to complete and the server will not start.
     - If this is an execution directive, the query will be abandoned and the user will receive an error message.